Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Introduction

 \section{Introduction}

-Functional spaces on Lie groups has been intensively studied in the literature, since the pioneering works of G. Folland \cite{Folland} and his joint work with E. M. Stein \cite{Folland-Stein}.
+Functional spaces on Lie groups have been intensively studied in the literature, since the pioneering works of G. Folland \cite{Folland} and his joint work with E. M. Stein \cite{Folland-Stein}.
 In particular, Folland introduced in \cite{Folland} Sobolev spaces of potential type in the setting of stratified (nilpotent) Lie groups.
 Recently, V. Fischer and M. Ruzhansky in \cite{FR-Sobolev} generalized the definition to the setting of nilpotent graded Lie groups.

 Let $\G$ be a homogeneous Lie group\footnote{We refer the reader to Section \ref{section-pelim} for a survey of the basic definitions and notations that we use.} and let $\mathfrak{g}$ be its Lie algebra.
-For $1 \leq p<\infty$, we will focus on two different ways of defining Sobolev spaces on $\G$, which naturally extend the corresponding definitions in the Euclidean case: On the one hand, we will consider Sobolev spaces defined by means of the vector fields of a Jacobian basis $\{X_1,\dots,X_n\}$ of $\mathfrak{g}$, that is, for $k \in \N$, the Banach space
+There exist various ways of defining Sobolev spaces on $\G$, which naturally extend the corresponding definitions in the Euclidean case.
+Let $1 \leq p<\infty$, on the one hand, one can consider Sobolev spaces defined by means of the vector fields of a Jacobian basis $\{X_1,\dots,X_n\}$ of $\mathfrak{g}$, that is, for $k \in \N$, the Banach space

 with the norm